 Navigate to CUCM administration > User Management > User Settings > UC Service.
 Find Directory Service that points to AD.
 Type the FQDN of the LDAPS server as the Host Name/IP Address.
 Specify the port as 636 or 3269 and protocol TLS, as shown in the image:

-Note: The Jabber client machines also need to have the tomcat-trust LDAPS certificates that were installed on CUCM installed in the Jabber client machine's certificate management trust store in order to allow Jabber client to establish LDAPS connection to AD.
+Note: The Jabber client machines also need to have the tomcat-trust LDAPS certificates that were installed on CUCM installed in the certificate management trust store of the Jabber client machine in order to allow the Jabber client to establish an LDAPS connection to AD.

 Use this section to confirm that your configuration works properly.